EdinCitaku/Programming-challanges/README.md

 How to use:	pick your desired function into a file called "Input-Function" and start the script.
 Before your picture(in bmp format) is generated you have to pick your desired resolution.

 Input-File:	The format looks like that +/- az^n +/- bz^m .... lz^v + oi
-	 	All the characters exzeot the z and i are variables.
-Furthermore the numbers after the ^ have to be integers, while the numbers in front of the z can be floats aswell.
-The numbers before the i can be a float too
+	 	All the characters exzept the 'z' and 'i' represent interchangable numbers,that can be floats to.Zhe numbers after the '^' have to be integers though.
-		The function in the link would look like that in the input file: + 1z^2 -0.221z^0 - 0.713i
+		The recommended function provided in the link would look like this:: + 1z^2 -0.221z^0 - 0.713i

 >>>>>>> 311407acc4d8a2242ced57cc6addfafc7aac8d77